publicarray/DMS-Travel/README.md

 DMS-Travel
 ==========

-**Note: Due to Facebook's API update it is no longer possale to get public information without an access token (Login).**
+**Note: Due to Facebook's API update it is no longer possible to get public information without an access token (Login).**

 The intention of this repository is to demonstrate the use of Facebook's API and jQuery.